kristiinara/GraphifySwift/README.md

     	argument_count as argument_count

 ##### Parameters
-Query methods that have a very long paramter list.
+Query methods that have a very long parameter list.

 ##### How are parameters determined
-Very high number of parameters either has to be determined statistically using the boxplot technique or it should be the threshold that a person can reasonably handle when reading the function description.
+Very high number of parameters either has to be determined statistically using the box-plot technique or it should be the threshold that a person can reasonably handle when reading the function description.

 ##### Implementation details
 \-